Peer learning: Connectivism

+Connections with other practices

+Peer Learning in Global health

+In global health, peer learning has emerged as a significant approach for spreading evidence-based practices at scale.
+Research from The Geneva Learning Foundation has demonstrated that structured peer learning networks can achieve higher efficacy scores (3.2 out of 4) compared to traditional cascade training (1.4) or expert coaching (2.2) when measured across variables including scalability, information fidelity, and cost effectiveness.
+For example, in Côte d'Ivoire, a peer learning initiative reached health workers across 85% of the country's districts within two weeks, leading to locally-led innovations in community engagement.
+The approach has shown particular promise in complex health interventions where traditional randomized controlled trials may be impractical, with one study showing peer learning participants were seven times more likely to successfully implement COVID-19 recovery plans compared to a control group.

 Perspectives of other modern theorists

 In a joint paper, Roy Williams, Regina Karousou, and Jenny Mackness argue that educational institutions should consider "emergent learning," in which learning arises from a self-organized group interaction, as a valuable component of education in the Digital Age.
 Web 2.0 puts distributed individuals into a group setting where emergent learning can occur.
-However, deciding how to manage emergence is important; “fail-safe” management drives activity towards pre-determined outcomes, while “safe/fail experiments” steer away from negative outcomes while leaving space open for mistakes and innovation.
-Williams et al. also distinguish between the term “environment” as controlled, and “ecology” as free/open.
+However, deciding how to manage emergence is important; "fail-safe" management drives activity towards pre-determined outcomes, while "safe/fail experiments" steer away from negative outcomes while leaving space open for mistakes and innovation.
+Williams et al. also distinguish between the term "environment" as controlled, and "ecology" as free/open.

-Cathy Davidson and David Theo Goldberg write in The Future of Learning Institutions in a Digital Age about the potential of “participatory learning,” and a new paradigm of education that is focused on mediated interactions between peers.
+Cathy Davidson and David Theo Goldberg write in The Future of Learning Institutions in a Digital Age about the potential of "participatory learning," and a new paradigm of education that is focused on mediated interactions between peers.